 From year to year, these spaces can open (liberalize) or close (autocratize).
 To capture these events, we focus on year-to-year changes within the V-Dem indices we identify for each space.

 We classify opening (closing) events as year-to-year increases (decreases) in a country's V-Dem index score greater than (less than) or equal to an empirically defined threshold that is unique for each space – six thresholds altogether.

 We use a set of 12 random forest classification models and a country-year dataset with global coverage (169 countries) from 1970-2019 to derive our risk estimates.
 Please see our working paper for more information on our measurement and modeling strategies.

 In the initial year of the V-Forecast project, we provided two-year ahead Predicting Adverse Regime Transitions (PART) for 169 countries.
 PARTs are substantial movements of a country’s regime towards more authoritarian governance, whether authoritarian reversals in a democracy, or further autocratization in an already nondemocratic country.
 We operationalize PARTs as a year-to-year decrease in the Regimes of the World index.

 To produce our two-year ahead predictions, we use the output from three machine learning algorithms – logit with elastic-net regularization, random forest, and gradient-boosted forests – in an unweighted ensemble model.
 These machine learning models have access to a data set of over 400 variables.
 Despite being rare events, with a roughly four percent baseline chance over any two-year period, in test forecasts the model is able to achieve good accuracy.

-Providing accurate estimates of a country’s risk of experiencing an ART is only the first step.
+Providing accurate estimates of a country’s risk of experiencing a an adverse regime change is only the first step.
 The V-Forecast team is in the process of developing a series of estimated risk models for a number of different phenomena associated with autocratization.